vaithak/Sudoku-Image-Solver/Testing/README.md

-## My testing attemps for parsing the puzzle grid
+## My testing attempt for parsing the puzzle grid